o3e45/o3e45-www/pages-md/index.md

 • Cyber Security

-Currently experimenting/learning with or about cloud-wan soutlions, mutli cloud application, fortinet firewalls, cisco networking, and others.3
+Currently experimenting/learning with or about cloud-wan solutions, multi-cloud application, Fortinet firewalls, Cisco networking, and others.